Equinox (1993 video game): Development and release

 Released in 1990 for the 8-bit Nintendo Entertainment System, Solstice was the first original product of Manchester-based developer Software Creations, after conversions to 8-bit consoles.
 Programmer and company co-founder Mike Webb conceived Solstice, with the intention of being a Knight Lore-style isometric game for the NES.
-Published by CSG Imagesoft and in other regions by Nintendo, Solstice was released to a favorable critical reception and became a cult classic for its unique mixture of action, adventure, and RPG elements.
-Software Creations began development of a sequel, Equinox in March 1990, four months before Solstice's July 1990 release, and finished in mid-1993.
-It was published by Sony Imagesoft in North America in February 1993, Japan in November 1993, Australia in January 1994, and in Europe on 25 March 1994.
+Published by CSG Imagesoft and in other regions by Nintendo, Solstice was released to a favourable critical reception and became a cult classic for its unique mixture of action, adventure, and RPG elements.
+Software Creations started the development of a sequel, Equinox in March 1990, four months before Solstice's July release, and finished in mid-1993.

 As the first non-Japanese developer to have a Super Nintendo Entertainment System (SNES) development kit, Software Creations began by creating Equinox's engine, which involved analysis of the Super Famicom.
-The project was produced Ryoji Akagawa and Allan Becker, and executive produced by Sony's Shigeo Maruyama and Olaf Olafsson.
+The project was produced by Ryoji Akagawa and Allan Becker, and executive produced by Sony's Shigeo Maruyama and Olaf Olafsson.
 Hiroshi Goto, Jeff Benjamin, Yuji Takahashi, Richard Robinson, and Software Creations founder Richard Kay were chief development executives, and Arthur Bangall was the chief game tester.
 Programming was initiated by Software Creations founder Mike Webb, and was mostly completed by Ste and John Pickford with contributions from Kevin Edwards and Stephen Ruddy.
 Whereas Solstice is a single-map puzzle game in which the player can only use magic, the Pickfords and Akagawa intended Equinox to be more of an action game by adding weapons, larger bosses, and RPG elements like discovery through multiple maps.
 In addition to Webb, Tim Follin, composer for Solstice, returned for Equinox to work on the music and sound, alongside his brother Geoff.

 The Pickfords were mainly responsible for the graphics, with additional visuals from Martin Holland and Neal Sutton.
 The visuals took more than one year to complete and unexpectedly prolonged development.
 Webb reported in April 1994 that Equinox was completed 18 months prior, but its release was delayed due to technical problems running on minor variations of SNES consoles.
-Blocks were made as sprites and overlapped to work within available processing power, but the picture processing unit (PPU) is unable to process sprites on the same layer properly, resulting in such glitches as the foreground sprites disappearing.
+Blocks were made as sprites and overlapped to work within available processing power, but the picture processing unit (PPU) was unable to process sprites on the same layer properly, resulting in glitches like the foreground sprites disappearing.
 To fix the problem, rooms were redesigned, and sprites that disappeared were removed.
 Another major challenge was the isometric perspective, because 3D shadowing to indicate depth was impossible due to limited processing power.
 For animation and character design, Glendaal took the longest due to having many movements, and the bosses were done in a week.
 After the graphics were finished, the final part of development was altering the difficulty of Quagmire by removing a non-player character.